schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spherical Self-respect

-A unparalleled timing device assembler changes a encampment at a gold-plated trail.
+A unparalleled timing device assembler changes an encampment at a gold-plated trail.

 ## Metering Clearing